 3) No spring-loaded projectiles in the VR-52F gauntlets

 If you’re looking for a more direct comparison to the Beagle, this toy doesn’t have a coil-over suspension or an integrated scope in the chest.
-This toy also doesn’t have a brutal transformation nor does it require you to remove the rider’s head during transformation (I always had to do that with my Beagles).
-The display stand here is much simpler than the Beagle display stand and does not provide storage.
-Installing the included fixed posed hands can be very frustrating.
+This toy also doesn’t have the Beagle’s brutal transformation that requires you to remove the rider’s head (I always had to do that with my Beagles).
+The display stand here is much simpler than the Beagle and does not provide storage.
+Installing the included fixed posed hands can be very challenging.
 They get placed onto a peg that is also a ball joint so it moves around in a very small cavity.
 The connection is very tight so you need to apply a lot of pressure to a peg that moves and if it moves just a little bit the hand will no longer fit in the cavity.
 Of course, once the hand is on there it’s locked in pretty tight.

-While it’s far more frequent to have a toy become a loose, sloppy mess, occasionally a toy is made that is so tight, so stiff, that it hampers its enjoyment.
-The Riobot is tight and made of ball joints and as you struggle to get a piece to move it’s not uncommon to cause another piece to become unseated or to pop off its ball joint entirely.
+The Riobot Ride Armor is tight and made of ball joints and as you struggle to get a piece to move it’s not uncommon to cause another piece to become unseated or to pop off its ball joint entirely.
 There are also a couple parts that aren’t quite tight enough.
 The worst culprit are the flaps on the boots where “MB” is painted (on the Stick version).
-They sit atop tiny ball joints and pop off frequently during handling.
+They sit atop tiny ball joints and pop off frequently during handling (this was made less prevalent on later reissues/releases but still can happen).
 I preferred Beagle’s approach, having these parts just sort of hang in position.
 Insufficient gluing caused a piece to come off my boot where the hip armor attaches and the seat pop off the bike.
 This isn’t a big deal, they look like they can easily be glued back into position.
 It looks like the part that popped off the boot may be a common issue as the hip armor requires a lot of force to peg in which strains this piece on the boot a great deal.
 Unlike the Beagle, where a painted foam was applied over the fabric of the rider, the Riobot uses standard fabric which seems far more durable.
 Unfortunately, upon first handling my Ray toy split his pants on the back.
 There are very few poses where it would be noticeable but it’s a bummer none-the-less.

 As mentioned previously, it would be great if some manufacturer could figure out how to get the front wheel to be able to pivot (necessary for slick popping a wheelie poses, if nothing else).
 The riding figure here is absolutely superb, my favorite of all riding figures and the Beagle was no slouch.
 If you’re a fan of motorcycle mode, the rider being so dynamic will allow you to have a lot of fun.
 Things are decidedly less fun in armor mode.
 While you can get the figure to stand with the armor on, there are balance issues so you shouldn’t be shy about using the stand.
 The stand itself does allow a nice variety of different poses but it’s not without its weaknesses.
 Given the nature of the armor and the various parts that frequently pop off during handling, a good approach is to pick the pose you want to achieve, then remove the arms and hip armors and pose the underlying rider, then figure out how to reassemble the toy in the new position.
 Simply trying to move everything at once will likely cause parts to fall off.
 With that strategy in mind, you can achieve a huge range of dynamic poses.